-For the period from 8 February 2012
+For the year ended 31 December 2014 For the period from 8 February 2012 to 31 December 2013

-to 31

-Delated sorts Nature of transaction December 2013

-Related party TYDIATE OF GRANSACION SR'000
+Related party Nature of transactions 2014 SR'000 2013 SR '000

-Founding shareholders Transaction costs paid on behalf of the Company and recharged to the Company 3,908

-Pre-incorporation expenses paid on behalf of the Company and recharged to the Company 9,170

-Furniture, fittings and office equipment acquired on behalf of the Company and recharged to the Company 16,800

-General and administration expenses incurred on behalf of the Company and recharged to the Company 6,560
+Founding shareholders (continued) General and administration expenses incurred on behalf of the Company and recharged to the Company - 6,560

-Office rent 31
+Office rent 20 31

-Service charges 84
+Service charges - 84

-Premiums written 281
+Premiums written 392 281

-Claims paid 40
+Claims paid 136 40

+Reinsurance ceded 13,124 21,809

+Claims recovered 25,699 6,939

+Training expenses 22 -

-Others Purchase of computer equipment, licenses and other services 11,566
+Others Purchase of computer equipment, licenses and other services 307 11,566

-Premiums written 2,796
+Premiums written 7,410 2,796

-Claims paid 154
+Claims paid 5,568 154

-Commission paid 505
+Commission paid 555 505

-Purchase of computer software 17,355
+Purchase / maintenance of computer software 2,394 17,355

+International provider network fee 128 -

-Key management personnel Short-term benefits Long-term benefits 6,403 282
+Key management personnel Short-term benefits Long-term benefits 3,944 142 6,403 282

-- b) Amount due from / to related parties are disclosed in the statement of financial position. - c) Short-term benefits include salaries, allowances, commissions, bonuses and incentives whilst long-term benefits include employees' end of service benefits.
+b) Amounts due from / to related parties are disclosed in the statement of financial position.

-18. RISK MANAGEMENT
+20. RISK MANAGEMENT

 Risk is inherent in the Company's activities but is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
-This process of risk management is critical to the Company's growth and each individual within the Company is accountable for the risk exposures relating to his or her responsibilities.
+This process of risk management is critical to the Company's growth and each individual within the Company is accountable for the risk exposures relating to lis or her responsibilities.
 The Company's policy is to monitor business risks through its strategic planning process.